MicrosoftDocs/Advertising-docs/BingAds/ad-insight-service/targetadposition.md

 ---
-title: TargetAdPosition Value Set ms.service: bing-ads-ad-insight-service ms.topic: article
+title: TargetAdPosition Value Set - Ad Insight ms.service: bing-ads-ad-insight-service ms.topic: article
 author: eric-urban
 ms.author: eur
 description: Defines the possible positions where you can target an ad to appear in the search results or on a content-based webpage.
 ---
-# TargetAdPosition Value Set
+# TargetAdPosition Value Set - Ad Insight
 Defines the possible positions where you can target an ad to appear in the search results or on a content-based webpage.

 ## Syntax